secorolab/FloorPlan-DSL/docs/v2-motivation.md

 >
 > This part of the refactoring has not started yet

-- [ ] Add new way to specify doors with kinematic chains (see IFC models as reference)
+- [ ] Add new way to specify doors with kinematic chains (see [Industry Foundation Classes (IFC)](https://technical.buildingsmart.org/standards/ifc/) models used to represent the  as reference).
 - [ ] Specificying the location of doors should also be possible wrt to a doorway.
 Currently dividers are specified wrt to spaces.

 ### Modularity and model reuse